October 11, 2022

 Last Week on JavaScript Jam

-• Hot off the presses, the teams at Supabase and Snaplet released an open source PostgresQL server that runs in the browser!
-Peter Cilliers-Pistorius will be joining us to explain how they did it and why it matters.
-In the meantime you can read the blog post from Supabase and the post from Snaplet that describe it in more detail.
+• The teams at Supabase and Snaplet released an open source PostgreSQL Server that runs in the browser called postgres-wasm and Peter Pistorius joined to explain how they did it and why it matters.

 What to Expect This Week